davemo/blog.davemo.com/app/posts/2013-06-26-what-polymer-and-angular-tell-us-about-the-future-success-of-the-web-platform-and-javascript-frameworks.md

 ---
 title: "What Polymer / Angular tell us about the future of the Web Platform and JavaScript Frameworks"
 date: "2013-08-08"
+description: "Thoughts on the future of web development and JavaScript frameworks."
 ---

 <aside class="tldr">